Create PDF from Markdown using Marked2

 The Print table of contents option on the Export tab of the Preferences window should be turned off, as the Print table of contents option forces generation at the beginning of the document, which is not user-friendly.

-Also, even if you turn off the Page break after option, you can use it with the <!--BREAK--> option, you can create a page dedicated to the table of contents at any location, which is easy to use.
+Also, even if you turn off the `Page break after` option, you can use it with the `<!–BREAK–>` option.
+This way allows you to create a dedicated page for the table of contents at any location, which is more user-friendly.

 <!--BREAK-->